 - It is likely that you already have the products needed to make a natural dye for leather

 What can you use to dye leather naturally?

-Dyeing leather with acorns is relatively simple.
+Dyeing leather with acorns is relatively simple and one of the easiest water-based dyes.
 You will need:

 - 15 acorns

 - rust powder